Skip to Main Content

 The maximum amount of money you can get will also depend on the type of home improvement loan you apply for.

-• Home equity loans and home equity lines of credit (HELOCs) are based on the equity you’ve built in the property.
+• Home equity loans and home equity lines of credit (HELOCs) are based on your home’s equity — the difference between your home’s value and what you owe on your mortgage.
 You can borrow against it, using your home to secure the loan.
-Usually, you are limited to 80 percent of your property value.
+Usually, you are limited to 80 percent of your property value, minus your mortgage debt.

 • A personal loan for home improvement is usually unsecured.
 Approval relies on your personal finances.
 They can be used for home improvement, although loan amounts rarely exceed $100,000.